Overview

 Example: the “Anonymous” collective

 Anonymous is a loose, decentralised group of self-proclaimed hacktivists.
-They have carried out cyberattacks on governments, corporations and religious organisations.
+Each individual person is called an "Anon" and they have carried out many cyberattacks on governments, corporations and religious organisations.
+They are motivated by the ideas of free speech and unrestricted access to information, but most feared for their cyberattacks.

 In 2008, they targeted the Church of Scientology with distributed denial of service attacks, prank calls and website disruptions.
-The motive was not financial but ideological – protesting what they saw as censorship and control of information.
+The motive was not financial but ideological – protesting against what they saw as censorship and control of information.
+This was one of the first major events of a decentralized collective coming together against an organization deemed harmful to society.
+The protest and actions were organized on "4-Chan", an anonymous commmunication website dedicated to many topics such as anime, politics and even cyberattacks.
+These cyberattacks eventually leaded to real life demonstrations in many American cities.

 Case file 5 – Emotional influences